david-gap/WP-Mastertheme/classes/prefix_WPgutenberg/readme.md

 WPgutenberg_imagepins_pinclose

 to replace the given image download button value
 There are two parameters inside this query.
 First parameter is the content and the second is the block attributes.
 WPgutenberg_image_downloadButton

+to replace the given download all button value
+There are two parameters inside this query.
+First parameter is the content and the second is the block attributes.
+WPgutenberg_gallery_downloadAllButton